-At NYU Langone, our specialists understand that the symptoms of menopause can interfere with your daily activities.
-Your doctor may recommend lifestyle changes to help relieve symptoms and improve your quality of life during this transition.
+At NYU Langone, our specialists understand that the symptoms of perimenopause can interfere with your daily activities.
+Our providers, which include the team at the Center for Midlife Health and Menopause, may recommend lifestyle changes to help relieve symptoms and improve your quality of life during perimenopause and menopause.

 Smoking tobacco is linked to early menopause, which can cause symptoms such as hot flashes.
 Experts at NYU Langone’s Tobacco Cessation Programs can provide tips and tools to help you quit.

-Studies have found a link between the consumption of three alcoholic drinks or more per day and breast cancer.
-For this reason, your NYU Langone doctor may recommend that you limit the amount of alcohol you drink to no more than one serving per day, such as a five ounce glass of wine.
-If you have trouble doing so, your doctor can refer you to experts for help.
+Studies have found a link between alcohol consumption and breast cancer.
+For this reason, your doctor may recommend that you limit the amount of alcohol you drink to no more than one serving per day, such as a five-ounce glass of wine.
+If you have trouble doing so, we can refer you to experts for help.

 Menopause can cause weight gain and interfere with weight loss.
 Your provider may recommend eating a Mediterranean diet, which emphasizes whole, unprocessed foods and is low in added sugar, rich in fruits and vegetables, and low in red meat.

 Our specialists may recommend cardiovascular exercise equal to 150 minutes per week of moderate activity or 75 minutes of vigorous activity to help you maintain a healthy weight, improve heart health, and reduce stress.
 An exercise program that includes weight training can help reduce the risk of developing osteoporosis, in which the bones weaken and sometimes fracture.